Electronic Thesis Preparation

 - Table/Figure Headings:

-- For landscaped tables/figures, headings placed on the same page must be oriented to read from bottom to top.
+- For landscaped tables/figures, headings placed on the same page must be in landscape orientation to match the table/figure, however, the page number must be in portrait position.

 NO signatures are to be reproduced in electronic theses because they will be available on the Web.
 TYPE the Author's name (and date) on the Abstract Page.
 TYPE the names of the Director (Co-Directors) of the thesis and of the Director of Graduate Studies on the Signature Page.